TheFirstFen/lnu/ulv/year_3/2DT902/Assignments/L2/eu222d_Assignment_2_retake.md

 QAS 2:

 * Source: Identified user
-* Stimulus: User inactiv for longer period of time
+* Stimulus: Tries to login from a new device
 * Artifact: Authentication
-* Environment: User is logged in
+* Environment: Normal operation
-* Responce: The user automaticaly logs out after the given time of inactivity
+* Responce: Detects a new device and asks what authentication medthod they would like to use
-* Response Measure: The user is automaticaly loged out after the time period and must log in again to resume the session
+* Response Measure: Send a two factor authentication code to the accounts email address or phone number

 QAS 3: